Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/serverrpc.md

 }
 ```

-Marking method with `[ServerRpc]` attribute and putting `ServerRpc` suffix to the method name are required, otherwise it will prompt error messages:
+Marking a method with the `[ServerRpc]` attribute and putting `ServerRpc` suffix to the method name are required, otherwise it will prompt error messages:

 ```csharp
 // Error: Invalid, missing 'ServerRpc' suffix in the method name